connectjunkie/homebridge-beoplay/README.md

 Note that the plugin honours the B&O device's "maximum volume" setting, so trying to set the volume to higher than this will set the volume to the maximum.

+# Community

+Note there is now a `#beoplay` group on the Homebridge community on [Discord](https://discord.gg/hGmGFh9) for any usage and setup queries and/or bug reports.

 # Installation

 **Option 1: Install via Homebridge Config UI X:**

 Search for "beoplay" in [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) and install `homebridge-beoplay`.

+**Option 2: Install via HOOBS:**

+Search for "homebridge-beoplay" in [HOOBS](https://hoobs.org) and install.

-**Option 2: Manually Install:**
+**Option 3: Manually Install:**

 ```
 sudo npm install -g homebridge-beoplay
 ```

-# Community

-Note there is now a `#beoplay` group on the Homebridge community on [Discord](https://discord.gg/hGmGFh9) for any usage and setup queries and/or bug reports.

 # Configuration

 The plugin is configured as part of your Homebridge `config.json` file.

-## Example addition to existing config.json:
+**Option 1: Configure via Homebridge Config UI X:**

+`homebridge-beoplay` supports plugin configuration within Config-UI-X (Plugins -> Homebridge Beoplay -> Settings).
+Note that most of the options (as noted below) are optional.
+Where you have multiple B&O devices you want to configure, make sure to add additional devices using the `Add B&O/Beoplay Device` button at the bottom of the configuration interface.

+**Option 2: Configure Manually:**

+The following is an example addition to an existing config.json.
+See below for valid options and values you can provide.
+Please note, `homebridge-beoplay` does not have any platform level settings - all settings are at the device level.

       "platforms": [
         {